 The STEPS research showed how the carbon embedded in forests has become a commodity, managed through a highly technical set of mechanisms, schemes, measurements and exchanges, linked to UN initiatives to mitigate climate change like REDD (Reduced Emissions from Deforestation and Degradation).
 But these often come face to face with complicated histories in the places where the schemes are implemented.

-In Zimbabwe, a project developer, Carbon Green Africa, has allied in Hurungwe with local Korekore farmers and the Rural District Council, offering a range of benefits, including carbon dividends and ‘alternative livelihood’ projects in exchange for protecting forests, and planting trees.
+For example, in Zimbabwe, a project developer, Carbon Green Africa, has allied in Hurungwe with local Korekore farmers and the Rural District Council, offering a range of benefits, including carbon dividends and ‘alternative livelihood’ projects in exchange for protecting forests, and planting trees.
 But the local farmers are pitched against other forces, including politically-connected tobacco farmers who came to the area in the 1980s and 1990s, and other displaced farmers after the 2000 land reform.
 Divisions based on ethnicity, class, gender, economic priority and more divide ‘the community’ that is notionally involved in the project.

 Multiple conflicts like this have emerged between land owners, forest users and project developers.
 Achieving a neat, market-based solution to climate mitigation through forest carbon projects has not been straightforward.